nbonfils/fixed-probe/README.md

    To take images of the water and have some visual feedback.

-   A basic usb webcam can be used.
+   A basic usb web-cam can be used.
-   (I used a [LogiLink](http://logilink.com/showproduct/UA0072.htm) webcam)
+   (I used a [LogiLink](http://logilink.com/showproduct/UA0072.htm) web-cam)

 ### Data collection